markusmitbrille/stellaris-popular-proliferation/README.md

 + Poor organic pops increase growth speed, while wealthy organic pops reduce it.
 + Robotic pops give new assembly jobs per pop.
 This requires an assembly building.
-+ Overcrowding now only reduces growth/assembly speed (and immigration pull).
-Going over the housing limit should and will occur.
++ Overcrowding now only reduces growth/assembly speed (and immigration pull), it should and will occur.
 + Population control decisions are now actually useful and desirable.

 ## Gameplay Changes